 The Group and parent entity are exposed to equity securities and other investment price risk.
-This arises from (a) unlisted investments held by the Group and classified on the balance sheet at fair value through profit or loss, and (b) from the derivation of fees for the management of investment and superannuation funds.
+This arises from (a) unlisted investments held by the Group and classified on the statement of financial position at fair value through profit or loss, and (b) from the derivation of fees for the management of investment and superannuation funds.